Kingxukai/linux/Documentation/locking/spinlocks.rst

 	spin_unlock_irqrestore(&xxx_lock, flags);

 The above is always safe.
-It will disable interrupts _locally_, but the spinlock itself will guarantee the global lock, so it will guarantee that there is only one thread-of-control within the region(s) protected by that lock.
-This works well even under UP also, so the code does _not_ need to worry about UP vs SMP issues: the spinlocks work correctly under both.
+It will disable interrupts _locally_, but the spinlock itself will guarantee the woke global lock, so it will guarantee that there is only one thread-of-control within the woke region(s) protected by that lock.
+This works well even under UP also, so the woke code does _not_ need to worry about UP vs SMP issues: the woke spinlocks work correctly under both.

    NOTE!
 Implications of spin_locks for memory are further described in: